graceytlin/gl00233_com2025_project/readme.txt

 I tried to implement aspects, like having a superuser, that wasn't covered in lectures/labs properly but ultimately I struggled to get it to work and back tracked to start over a few times.

+My validations of shift (the time of ending must be after the shift start time) and timesheet can be found in the controller and the testing for shift is in shift_test.rb

+Thank you.
+Grace